Homeoteleuton: Scribal error

 In the field of palaeography and textual criticism, homeoteleuton has also come to mean a form of copyist error present in ancient texts.
 A scribe would be writing out a new copy of a frequently reproduced book, such as the Bible.
-As the scribe was reading the original text, his eyes would skip from one word to the same word on a later line, leaving out a line or two in the transcription.
-When transcripts were made of the scribe's flawed copy (and not the original) errors are passed on into posterity.
+As the scribe moves his eyes between the original text and his work, he may find his place in the source text by looking for the last word he copied, but may happen to find the same word on a later line instead, then neglect a line or two in the transcription.
+The term, homeoteleuton, in this case suggests the endings of entire lines might be the same.
+When further transcripts are made of the scribe's flawed copy, rather than the original, errors are passed on into posterity.

 An example of this can be found in the Bible, more specifically in I Samuel 11.
-The Israelite city of Jabesh-Gilead was under siege by the Ammonites:
+The Israelite city of Jabesh-Gilead was under siege by the Ammonites, and Nahash wishes to subdue the people there by blinding them.
+Prior passages do not explain Nahash's desire to blind the Israelites, and scholars have been unable to explain this punishment in the Bible’s context:

 Then Nahash the Ammonite came up and camped against Jabesh-gilead: and all the men of Jabesh said unto Nahash, Make a covenant with us, and we will serve thee.
 But Nahash the Ammonite answered them, On this condition I will make a covenant with you, that I thrust out all your right eyes, and lay it for a reproach upon all Israel.

-Prior passages do not explain Nahash's desire to blind the Israelites, and scholars have been unable to explain this punishment in the context of the Bible.
+One possibility that has been postulated is that scribal error may have omitted a beginning.
 A find from the Dead Sea Scrolls, the scroll 4QSam^{a}, gives the missing beginning to I Samuel 11.
 Some very recent English translations (such as the TNIV) add the reading in a footnote.

 Now Nahash, king of the B'nai Ammon (Ammonites), oppressed the B'nai Gad and the B'nai Reuven with force, and he plucked out every right eye.
 There was no savior for Israel and there remained not a (single) man among the B'nai Israel beyond the Jordan (river) whose right eye Nahash, king of the B'nai Ammon had not plucked out from him.
 (Now) there were seven contingents delivered from the hand of the B'nai Ammon.
 They went to Jabesh Gilead.
 And so it was about a month (later) that...